-- a. the right to have all sexual assaults against them treated with seriousness; and the right, as victims, to be treated with dignity - b. the right to have sexual assaults committed against them investigated and adjudicated by the duly constituted criminal and civil authorities of the governmental entity in which the crimes occurred; and the right to the full and prompt cooperation and assistance of campus personnel in notifying the proper authorities - c. the right to be free from pressure that would suggest that the victims: (i) not report crimes committed against them to civil and criminal authorities or to the campus public safety and disciplinary official; or (ii) report crimes as lesser offenses than the victims perceive them to be - d. the right to be free from suggestions that sexual assault victims not report, or underreport, crimes because (i) victims are somehow responsible for the commission of crimes against them; (ii) victims were contributorially negligent or assumed the risk of being assaulted; or (iii) by reporting crimes, they would incur unwanted personal publicity - e. the right to the full and prompt, reasonable cooperation from campus personnel in responding to the incident - f. the right to have access to counseling services established by the university or other victimservice entities - g. after campus sexual assaults have been reported, the victims of such crimes shall have the right to require that campus personnel take the necessary steps or actions reasonably feasible to prevent unwanted contact with, or proximity to, alleged assailants - h. the right to be informed of disciplinary proceedings, in writing, as well as the outcome of such proceedings i. the same right to assistance, or ability to have others present, that is afforded to the accused during any campus disciplinary proceedings
+- a.
+The right to have all acts of sexual misconduct treated with seriousness; and the right, as victims, to be treated with dignity and respect. - b.
+The right to have any acts of sexual misconduct investigated and adjudicated by the duly constituted criminal and civil authorities of the governmental entity in which the crimes occurred and the right to the full and prompt cooperation and assistance of campus personnel in notifying the proper authorities. - c.
+The right to be free from pressure that would suggest that victims (1) not report crimes committed against them to civil and criminal authorities or to the campus Public Safety and disciplinary officials; or (2) report crimes as lesser offenses than the victim perceives them to be. - d.
+The right to be free from suggestions that victims of sexual misconduct not report, or underreport, crimes because (1) victims are somehow "responsible" for the commission of crimes against them; (2) victims contributed to or assumed the risk of being assaulted; or (3) by reporting crimes, they would incur unwanted personal publicity. - e.
+The right to the full, prompt, and reasonable cooperation from campus personnel in responding to an incident of sexual misconduct. - f.
+The right to have access to counseling services established by the university or other victimservice organizations. - g.
+The right to require that campus personnel take the necessary steps or actions reasonably feasible to prevent unwanted contact with, or proximity to, alleged assailants following a report of sexual misconduct, including assistance with academic, workplace, and housing accommodations, if requested and reasonably available. - h.
+The right of both the complainant and accused to the same opportunities to have others present during a disciplinary proceeding. - i.
+The right of both the complainant and the accused to be informed of the outcome of any university disciplinary proceeding. - j.
+The right to be provided with written information regarding the victim's rights and options following a report of sexual misconduct.